-Principal Investigator, Dr Rahul Nagadia, Associate Consultant, National Dental Centre Singapore explains more about this deadly disease and how he hopes his research on saliva will save lives.
+Principal Investigator, Dr Rahul Nagadia, Consultant, National Dental Centre Singapore explains more about this deadly disease and how he hopes his research on saliva will save lives.

 How did you become interested in this field of research?